abhisheksanghai/abhisheksanghai.github.io/_posts/2019-05-20-intro-to-ml.md

 ### Machine Learning
 Machine Learning is the branch of data science through which we go one step ahead from basic statistics and deal with predictions.
-These predictions helps a machine learn on its own and execute tasks.
+These predictions help a machine learn on its own and execute tasks.
 In order to help these machines learn patterns in the data and generate meaningful insights, a whole lot of algorithms have been designed.
 We will discuss about these algorithms in the next post.

 ### Applications of Machine Learning